Talk Isn't Always Cheap: Understanding Failure Modes in Multi-Agent Debate: Experimental Setup

 \subsection{Datasets}

-\textbf{CommonSenseQA:} The CommonSenseQA dataset \citep{commonsenseqa} consist of multiple-choice questions with complex semantics that often require prior knowledge to answer correctly.
-The dataset is intended to test for prior common-sense knowledge encoded within LLMs and check for common misconceptions.
+\textbf{CommonSenseQA (CSQA):} The CommonSenseQA dataset \citep{commonsenseqa} consists of multiple-choice questions with complex semantics that often require prior knowledge to answer correctly.
+The dataset is intended to test for prior common-sense knowledge encoded within LLMs and checks for common misconceptions.
+Additionally, this task (common-sense reasoning) was not evaluated in prior work on multi-agent debate, making it a good testbed for evaluating generalization of these debate approaches to different tasks.

 \textbf{MMLU:} Massive Multitask Language Understanding, or MMLU \citep{mmlu}, is a widely used multiple-choice dataset covering 57 domains including elementary mathematics, US history, computer science, law, and more.
 To perform well on MMLU, models need robust world knowledge and problem solving ability.